zkjon/fruco/src/content/legal/en/politica-cookies.md

 ## 6. Cookies used on our website

-### Google Tag Manager and Google Analytics
+### Google Analytics 4

 **Purpose:** Statistics and web traffic analysis

-We use Google Tag Manager (GTM) to manage tracking tags on our website.
-Through GTM, we implement Google Analytics 4 to collect statistical information about how visitors use our website.
+We use Google Analytics 4 (GA4) to collect statistical information about how visitors use our website.
+This tool helps us better understand our users' needs and improve the browsing experience.

+**Measurement ID:** G-Z7SJT3Z527

 **Data collected:**
 - Pages visited